churbr/javascript-refresher/README.md

 ```
 <br />

-* _Boolean_ - A simple yes/no vlaue type.
+* _Boolean_ - A simple yes/no value type.
 Typically used in conditions.
 ```javascript
 true/false
 ```